 Carbon nanotubes

-By the AVICENN team – Last added June 2022
+By the AVICENN team – Last updated April 2023

 Discovered two decades ago, carbon nanotubes are a new form of carbon.

-There is a large variety of them and their physico-chemical characteristics vary according to their manufacturing or implementation process.
+There is a large variety and their physicochemical characteristics vary according to their manufacturing or implementation process.

 These nano-objects are sheets of graphene wound on themselves, forming hollow cylinders, with at least two dimensions in the nanoscale.